 The campaign is supported by a statewide coalition including the New York Immigration Coalition (NYIC), Immigrant ARC, the Vera Institute of Justice, and over 100 organizations, legal service providers, labor unions, faith groups, and elected officials.
 The bill is part of a coordinated effort to ensure New York State advances universal representation and fully funds legal and social services for people facing deportation in the state.
 Universal representation has wide support in New York: more than nine out of ten New Yorkers support government-funded representation for immigrants facing deportation.

-NY must pass the first-in-the-nation Access to Representation Act to ensure a right to counsel for all immigrants facing deportation in New York (S.999/A.0170) and guarantee that no one must defend themselves against a trained government lawyer alone to protect themselves and their families from deportation.
+NY must pass the first-in-the-nation Access to Representation Act to ensure a right to counsel for all immigrants facing deportation in New York (S999A/A170A) and guarantee that no one must defend themselves against a trained government lawyer alone to protect themselves and their families from deportation.

 Stay up-to-date with the CARE campaign and find out about our latest actions.